Data Transformations in HiveMQ Data Hub

 }

-In conclusion, the original publish is returned unmodified.
+After execution, the original publish is returned unmodified.
 A Data Hub data policy defines how further processing of new messages in the branches is handled.
-For more information, see Branches in Data Policies.

 If you use Sparkplug workloads in your HiveMQ deployment, be sure to check out our new Sparkplug Module for Data Hub.
 For more information, see Data Hub Modules.